matt-nervos/docs-new/website/docs/basics/glossary.md

 ### Proof of Work

-PoW asks users to solve a cryptographic puzzle to prove ownershipo of a certain amount of computational resource to participate in the consensus.
+PoW asks users to solve a cryptographic puzzle to prove ownership of a certain amount of computational resource to participate in the consensus.
 In general PoW is a more permissionless consensus mechanism than PoS.

 In contrast to wildly spread misconception, PoW is not a "waste" of energy and does not induce more carbon emission.
 PoW is used in the Nervos layer 1 blockchain CKB.